Delete search term

 The aptitude test consists of several language tests.

-You will be tested in the languages you intend to study, i.e. a main language (mother tongue) and at least two foreign languages.
+You will be tested in the languages you intend to study, i.e. your language (mother tongue) and at least two foreign languages.
 You may take tests in a greater number of languages than can be studied in the foundation course.
 The level of proficiency required for admission is equivalent to an above-average baccalaureate grade in your main language and approximately C1 under the Common European Reference Framework in your foreign languages.

 Passing grades and language combinations